 …in your workplace and at home.
 It’s a good feeling.

-Every business needs a cash flow forecast.
+Every dental practice needs a cash flow forecast.

-Running your business without a cash flow forecast is like driving a car at night along a dark country road with only your normal headlights on.
+Running your practice without a cash flow forecast is like driving a car at night along a dark country road with only your normal headlights on.
 It’s hard to see what lies ahead.
 Some wildlife might come right out in front of you, leaving no time for you to react.
 CRASH!